AmrDoma/AmrDoma/README.md

 ### <h1>Welcome, visitor! 👋</h1>
 My name is Amr Doma.
 I am currently pursuing a bachelor's degree in Biomedical & Healthcare Data Engineering.
 <br><br>
-I'm passionate about programming and problem solving, and .
+I'm passionate about programming and problem solving.
 Feel free to explore my projects and get in touch if you have any questions, suggestions, or opportunities for collaboration!

 -------------------